RytyB/HP-C1Pyr-PK-python/README.md

 </ul>

 <ul>
-There are three base models, of differing complexity, which include a different number of physical compartments:
+There are three base models or simulators of differing complexity which include a different number of physical compartments:
 </ul>

 <ul>